Deepstaria

 Deepstaria is a genus of jellyfish known for their thin, sheet-like bodies.
 The genus is named after the Deep Star 4000, which collected the holotype of the type species, D. enigmatica.

 Description

 Characteristic features of this genus include: a large, thin umbrella, lack of tentacles, and long oral arms.
+Due to lack of tentacles and large size, Deepstaria captures prey by encapsulating the prey with its whole body and digesting through their gastro-vascular canal system, allowing for proper distribution of nutrition, circulation of oxygen, and waste removal.

 Species list

 As of 2017, WoRMS recognizes two species within the genus: